 The Best Vegan Breakfast Burrito

-The best Vegan Breakfast Burrito recipe made with scrambled tofu and homemade crispy potato hash.
-Meal prep and fill your freezer with a batch of these delicious burritos!
+The best Vegan Breakfast Burrito recipe made with “cheesy” scrambled tofu and homemade crispy potato hash.
+Meal prep and fill your freezer with a batch of these for quick and delicious breakfasts!

-These incredibly delicious vegan breakfast burritos are made with tofu cooked in homemade enchilada creamy cashew sauce (that tastes like vegan queso.)
+These burritos are made with tofu cooked in homemade enchilada creamy cashew sauce (that tastes like vegan queso.)

 Paired with a crispy potato hash, this recipe is packed full of so much flavor!
 I cannot express how incredible this recipe is, but just read the comments below and they speak for themselves!